ibm-cloud-docs/appid/manageidp.md

 ## Configuring token lifetime
 {: #idp-token-lifetime}

 App ID uses tokens to identify users and secure your resources.
 You can adjust your configuration to fit your applications needs by setting the lifespan of the tokens.
-Token lifetimg begins again each time a user signs in.
+Token lifetime begins again each time a user signs in.
 For example, you set your refresh token lifetime to 10 days.
 An access token and a refresh token are created when the user signs in for the first time.
 If the user returns to your app 3 days later, they wouldn't need to sign in again.
 But, if the user waited 12 days after their initial sign in, and then returned to your app, they would need to sign in again.
-With the second sign in, a new set of tokens is associated them.
 For more information about tokens, check out [Understanding tokens](/docs/services/appid?topic=appid-tokens#tokens).

 When you set a token expiration it applies to all providers that you have configured including both social and enterprise.
 {: tip}